Are Autoimmunity, PTSD, and Addiction Connected?

 Ok, I admit that this would probably never work as a TV show.
 Hopefully, it does demonstrate my point.

-The similarities between patients with an Autoimmune diagnosis, a PTSD diagnosis and/or a Behavioral Addiction diagnosis are astounding.
-From the lab testing to the social limitations, from the inner somatic turmoil to the instinctual social survival strategies, from the adverse childhood experiences to the existential crisis of how to live a meaningful life.
+The similarities between patients with an Autoimmune diagnosis, a PTSD diagnosis, and/or an life-threatening Addiction diagnosis are astounding.
+From the lab tests, to the chronic symptoms of distress, and the social limitations; from the inner somatic turmoil to the instinctual social survival strategies; from the adverse childhood experiences to the existential crisis of how to live a meaningful life.

 Leave A Comment